MichaelCSI/Piano-App/README.md

 ----

 This is a web app to help piano students/teachers manage homework week-to-week.
 Students and teachers both have login credentials and every student is associated to a teacher.
-Students can view their homework and mark as complete/incomplete, and teachers can assign homework and remove homework that has been complete.
+Students can view their homework and mark items as complete/incomplete.
+Teachers can assign new homework and remove old homework that may or may not have been completed.

 Example workflow
   - Person A opens the website, creates account as Teacher with name/username/password